collective/pas.plugins.tfa/README.md

 To enable 2FA for a particular user, go to the Users control panel, select a user and check 'Two Factor Authentication'.

-Once enbaled a user will be prompted to configure their 2FA code the next time they login.
+Once enabled a user will be prompted to configure their 2FA code the next time they login.